 On the eve of the French Revolution, what had originally been a gunpowder factory and arsenal became the largest hospital and asylum in Europe.
-It was called Pitié-Salpêtrière.
+It was called the Pitié-Salpêtrière Hospital or the Salpêtrière.
 Professor of History Mark Micale noted that “this remarkable hybrid institution housed for over two centuries every imaginable form of social and medical ‘misfit’ from the lowliest sectors of Parisian life.”
 Because of it strange mixed population, the French writer Albert Camus once referred to it as a “frightful sewer.”

 The Salpêtrière was situated on the south-eastern extreme of Paris.
 By the time of the revolution, it had a capacity to house 10,000 patients and also served as prison, largely for Parisian prostitutes.
-During the September massacres of 1792, it was stormed, and more than 100 prostitutes were released while 25 insane women were dragged from their cells and murdered in the streets.
+During the September massacres of 1792, when the Princesse de Lamballe and others were killed, it was stormed, and more than 100 prostitutes were released while 25 insane women were dragged from their cells and murdered in the streets.

 “In the year 1799, it was fashion to go visit the lunatic asylums and shudder at the wild sayings and violence of the unfortunate beings immured in those refuges of the worst of human infirmities.
 So numerous were they who would enjoy this cruel pastime that the municipal authorities were compelled to interfere, and order the madhouses to be closed upon all women.
 The prohibition did but stimulate their curiosity, and the moment the amusement was forbidden to all, each strove to have the privileged enjoyment of it.
 The commissioners were overwhelmed with applications which they could not always reject.”

 By the early 1800s, changes and improvements began on the Salpêtrière facility with more radical changes occurring between 1815 and 1823.
 One major change was that the dungeons were destroyed.
 The hospital also underwent refurbishment.
 Sanitation was improved, dormitories enlarged, ventilation upgraded, and furniture replaced.
-By the mid 1800s, the hospital was composed of several buildings, and it had several enclosed gardens and grounds where patients could exercise at their leisure.
+By the mid 1800s, the hospital was composed of several buildings with several enclosed gardens and grounds where patients could exercise at their leisure.
 A description of the hospital in 1837 follows: